 Features

-The Linkup MCP server provides two tools:-
+The Linkup MCP server provides the following tools:-

 linkup-search: Real-time web search with natural language queries- Standard and deep search modes